snapetech/gptoolbox/README.md

 First major feature is that any code-snippets output by GPT will be buffered and collated.
 When the output is complete, the user can save the codebox snippet using the commands as per below;

+To Install : clone this repo, then run $python gptoolbox.py

 Current state connects to gpt-3.5-turbo-16k by default.
 - switch:<gpt-model> typed from the chat interface will switch to the specified model.
 - save:filename.txt will save the most recent code-box as the specified file.